 Volume Four: Emerging Themes: A snapshot of approaches taken by Church authorities in Australia to formation, governance, legal and policy issues (2016)

 The decision on when and if these reports will be made public will be determined by the Church leadership.

 The Royal Commission and the Truth Justice and Healing Council

-The Royal Commission into Institutional Responses to Child Sexual Abuse is investigating how organisations such as the Catholic Church responded to victims and allegations of abuse over the past decades.
-Read the Church’s statement to survivors of child sexual abuse, and the broader community in our Commitment Statement
+The Royal Commission into Institutional Responses to Child Sexual Abuse has investigated how organisations such as the Catholic Church responded to victims and allegations of child sexual abuse over the past decades.

 The Truth Justice and Healing Council was established by the leadership of the Catholic Church to co-ordinate the Church's response to the Commission, to help develop the Church's reform agenda and to act as the public voice of the Church during the life of the Commission.

 The Royal Commission's Final Report - December 2017

 On 15 December 2017 the Royal Commission presented a final report to the Governor-General, detailing the culmination of a five year inquiry into institutional responses to child sexual abuse and related matters.

 The Report was released publicly on the same day.